helena-intel/openvino/docs/install_guides/deployment-manager-tool.md

    ![Deployment Manager configuration dialog](../img/configuration_dialog.png)

    The target devices you have selected at the previous step appear on the screen.
-If you want to change the selection, type **b** and press **Enter** to go back to the previous screen.
+To go back and change the selection, type **b** and press **Enter**.
 Use the options provided to configure the generation process, or use the default settings.

    *	`o.
 Change output directory` (optional): Path to the output directory.
 By default, it set to your home directory.

    *	`u.
 Provide (or change) path to folder with user data` (optional): Path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
 By default, it's set to `None`, which means you will separately copy the user data to the target system.

    *	`t.
 Change archive name` (optional): Deployment archive name without extension.
 By default, it is set to `openvino_deployment_package`.

 4. Once all the parameters are set, type **g** and press **Enter** to generate the package for the selected target devices.
-If you want to interrupt the generation process and exit the program, type **q** and press **Enter**.
+To interrupt the generation process and exit the program, type **q** and press **Enter**.

    The script successfully completes and the deployment package is generated in the output directory specified.

 @sphinxdirective

 .. raw:: html

     </div>

 @endsphinxdirective

 ### Run Standard CLI Mode

 @sphinxdirective

 .. raw:: html

     <div class="collapsible-content”>

 @endsphinxdirective
 Click to expand/collapse